 Phil Duffy, Chief Executive Officer, Woodwell Climate Research Center

 Scott Jacobs, Chief Executive Officer, Generate Capital

 Moderator: Brodie Boland, Partner, McKinsey & Company

 INFRASTRUCTURE SITE VISITS

-Integral to the Global Infrastructure Initiative Summit program are six infrastructure and technology site visits.
-These will allow attendees to see first-hand how infrastructure is planned, financed, delivered, and operated at some of Montréal’s leading organizations.
-Please note that availability is limited and for Summit participants only.
+Integral to the GII Summit program are three virtual infrastructure site visits.
+These will allow attendees to see first-hand how infrastructure is planned, financed, delivered, and operated at some of Montréal’s leading major projects.
+Please note that availability is limited.